Big food companies urge soy traders to help save Brazil savanna

 Companies in North America are encouraging farmers there to adopt more sustainable practices, due to consumer pressure and expectations of more regulation.

-Cargill’s statement on its website said it recognizes “the urgency to address deforestation and native vegetation land conversion in the Cerrado.”
+In a statement on its website, Cargill said it recognizes “the urgency to address deforestation and native vegetation land conversion in the Cerrado.”

 Our Standards: The Thomson Reuters Trust Principles.